Faith Lectures: Revelation – Torah From Heaven (4)

 Then there is the whole area of festivals with the culmination of Purim spiels.
 And there is the mitzvah of menorah: the medhadrin min hamehadrin answer is the visual answer of eight lights rather than one.
 Or the aesthetics of the etrog.
 Or the aesthetics of the lulav, and so on.

-Then, finally, the Gemara in Minocho where Eliyahu HaNavi [Elijah the Prophet] answers the question about who in the market place will gain a place in the Olam Haba [world to come] and it says that it is the ‘badchanim‘, the jesters, who will gain redemption because they make people happy.
+Then, finally, the Gemara in Minocho where Eliyahu HaNavi [Elijah the Prophet] answers the question about who in the market place will gain a place in the Olam Haba [the World to Come] and it says that it is the ‘badchanim‘, the jesters, who will gain redemption because they make people happy.

 So, that is my question.